 Canterbury is a centre for knowledge and innovation.
-The region is home to two universities (Lincoln University and the University of Canterbury) and one polytechnic (Ara Institute of Canterbury).
+The region is home to two universities (Lincoln University and Canterbury University) and one polytechnic (Ara Institute of Canterbury).
 The main Ara campus is in Christchurch City and there is also a large campus in Timaru.

-Canterbury is also well supported with research and development agencies focused on land and food production.
-There are seven Crown Research Institutes (CRIs) carrying out scientific research for the benefit of New Zealand, each aligned with a productive sector of the economy or a grouping of natural resources.
+Canterbury is also well supported with Research and Development agencies focused on land and food production.
+There are seven Crown Research Institutions (CRIs) carrying out scientific research for the benefit of New Zealand, each aligned with a productive sector of the economy or a grouping of natural resources.